sujitdas9960/Getting-and-Cleaning-Data-Project/CodeBook.md

 * subject: integer number 1 to 30

 ### Running run_analysis.R
-This script reads input files to generate following two data sets:
+This script reads input files to generate following two data sets and one out put file:
-* tidy_dataset_1.csv: data set containing mean and standard deviation measurement of variables along with subject and activity label name
+* tidy dataset 1: data set containing mean and standard deviation measurement of variables along with subject and activity label name
-* tidy_dataset_2_summarymean.csv: data set containing mean of all variables for each subject and activity label name
+* tidy_dataset_2_summarymean.txt: data set containing mean of all variables for each subject and activity label name

 Before running run_analysis.R, following steps need to be completed: